 This is the minimum account balance that you must maintain after the trade has been initiated.
 If the account value drops below this level due to losses, the broker may issue a margin call, requiring you to provide additional funds to maintain the margin.
 The exact maintenance margin requirement will depend on the broker, but it typically ranges from 25% to 30% of the total trade value.

-As we have mentioned, if your investment dips below the maintenance margin, your broker will issue a margin call requiring you to deposit additional funds to meet the minimum balance.
+As I've mentioned, if your investment dips below the maintenance margin, your broker will issue a margin call requiring you to deposit additional funds to meet the minimum balance.
 If you can’t meet the margin call, the broker may liquidate your position to cover the shortfall.

 When you borrow funds from your broker, you'll have to pay interest on the borrowed amount.
 These rates can vary widely from broker to broker, so it's essential to understand these costs before opening a margin account.